Function available in CINEMA 4D Studio

-Please note also that objects used as input parameters to an asset will marshall information about the Cinema 4D point, polygon and Texture tags, which may be received by output mesh generators to clone the original Cinema 4D Texture tags and preserve the point and polygon selection tag names.
+Please note also that objects used as input parameters to an asset will marshall information about the Cinema 4D point, polygon and Material tags, which may be received by output mesh generators to clone the original Cinema 4D Material tags and preserve the point and polygon selection tag names.
 This provides a "pass-through" solution to preserve Cinema 4D materials and texture settings on geometry marshalled into and received from Houdini after cooking.

 The Output Generators can convert the following Houdini properties to Cinema 4D:

 - n-gons: polygons coming from Houdini can be of any size, they are not restricted to triangles and quadrangles only

 - Default Phong tag with a Phong Angle of 40 degrees to provide good shading by default

 - Shading normals from VERTEX-level if any, else from POINT-level if any, else from PRIM-level if any

 - If color and/or alpha information is found on the object, (any number of) Vertex Color tags will be created and named according to the Cd or Alpha naming scheme (whereby none or sequential digits beginning with 2 will be attached) Color and alpha properties can be supplied by all layers: DETAIL (per Object, POINT, PRIM (per polygon) or VERTEX (per polygon vertex).
 For DETAIL and POINT, the Vertex Color tag will be generated in Points Only mode; the others will be generated in Polygon Points mode.

 - Polygon groups; NOTE: the default "__ungrouped_group" polygon selection tag will not be created if it contains all the polygons on the object

 - Houdini materials and texture images associated to polygon groups